The 10 Best Camping Pillows

 video play icon

 This wiki has been updated 34 times since it was first published in September of 2015.
 There is no need to rest your head on an uncomfortable backpack (or a log) on your next outdoor adventure, thanks to these camping pillows, which are specially designed to be lightweight and compress down compactly, so you can stow them away easily and save space for more important gear.
 Many are also extremely comfortable, allowing you to get a good night's sleep just about anywhere.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Klymit Luxe